code-shoily/mafinar-ca/content/posts/day-1.md

 ]
 weight = 10
 description = "I did enough exploration the past few days and it's time I clean slate and proceed as someone learning Elixir.
+Not a Python programmer trying to translate Python idioms into Elixir or a Clojure programmer's view of the language, but starting with a clean slate and learning from zero." summary = "I did enough exploration the past few days and it's time I clean slate and proceed as someone learning Elixir.
 Not a Python programmer trying to translate Python idioms into Elixir or a Clojure programmer's view of the language, but starting with a clean slate and learning from zero."
 +++

 I did enough explorations the past few days and it's time I emptied my cup and proceeded as a total newcomer to the language.
 Not a Python programmer trying to translate Python idioms into Elixir nor a Clojure programmer checking the language out, but starting with a clean slate and learning from zero.
 It is not an easy thing to do.
 Most of the time I would fight the urge to skip a line of the documentation with the assumption that "I already know".
 I don't.
 My exposure to Elixir is that of a pre-noob's and I should act like it.